plule/DEFract/README.markdown

 DEFract - A 3D fractal visualisator - v0.1
 ==========================================

-The goal of this is to generate real-time 3D pics from distance estimator functions.
+The goal of this soft is to generate real-time 3D pics from distance estimator functions.

 It uses [LÖVE](https://love2d.org/) and GLSL.

-It cannot be considered as stable.
+Do not think this is stable.
 Use at your own risk.
 I can't be held responsible if your gpu burns.

 Get latest update on [github](https://github.com/PierreLu/DEFract).